otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 });
 ```

-Test in Postman - only your selected fields should appear in the response.

 ---

-### Task 5 - Missing ID Handling _(Easy)_
+### Task 5 - Missing ID Handling

-Try sending a `PUT` or `DELETE` request to `http://localhost:3000/api/institutions/` without an ID.
-You'll see an unhelpful HTML error response.

-Fix this in `routes/institution.js` by adding fallback routes that return a proper JSON error:
+Add fallback routes in `routes/institution.js` to return a proper JSON error when no ID is provided:

 ```javascript
 router.put("/:id", updateInstitution);